maryasad/maryasad/README.md

 ## About Me 👩🏻‍💻

-Software Engineer with expertise in data platforms and full-stack development.
-Skilled in analyzing and establishing healthcare data warehouses, designing efficient ETL pipelines, and delivering impactful analytics solutions.
-Possess a strong research background and in-depth knowledge of blockchain technology, including advanced smart contract development.
-Passionate about bridging traditional enterprise systems with innovative technologies like blockchain and Web3.
+Full-stack developer with a passion for blockchain technology and data engineering.
+I specialize in building scalable data platforms and smart contract solutions.
+Currently focused on healthcare data systems while exploring Web3 development and DApp architectures.
+Always excited to bridge the gap between traditional systems and emerging technologies.

 <div align="center">
   <a href="https://www.linkedin.com/in/maryam-asadi-92b49350/">